 You may well face a workspace where most of the desks are empty because most of your workforce is at home.
 But your real estate costs haven’t gone down, quite the opposite.
 With more remote staff, additional cleaning, and social distancing requiring more square footage per workspace, your real estate costs are increasing.
 You’re probably thinking about reducing the office space but, to do so, you need to know how much real estate to keep, how to monitor usage patterns and what the optimal response will be in scenario A, B and C.

-In short, desk management has never been more important.
+In short, desk management and desk management software have never been more important.
 It has to work for employees, for employers, and comply with government guidance.
 It needs to future-proof a safe, productive workplace that supports business growth in the long term.
 You need a plan for maximizing the use of smaller spaces that work in real life, not only on paper.

-To support you on this mission, we’ve answered some of the essential questions on desk management that will help you create a Covid-safe work environment, prepared for the ebbs and flows of pandemics, and any other challenges and opportunities that come along:
+To support you on this mission, we’ve answered some of the essential questions on desk management that will help you create a productive work environment:

-The desire to continue working entirely or partly remotely will dominate across the globe, particularly in light of growing health concerns and awareness of the environmental impact of this choice.
+The desire to continue working entirely or partly remotely will dominate across the globe, particularly in light of awareness of the environmental impact of this choice.
 Reports show that: